otago-polytechnic-bit-courses/ID608001-intermediate-app-dev-concepts/lecture-notes/week-01.1-typescript/README.md

 ### Task 2 - Type the Institution Resource

 Migrate `controllers/institution.ts`, `routes/institution.ts`, and `repositories/institution.ts` to TypeScript.
-Use Prisma's generated types for all database operations.
-Add explicit return types to all functions.
+Create `src/types/institution.ts` exporting `InstitutionParams`, `CreateInstitutionBody`, and `UpdateInstitutionBody`.
+Use Prisma's generated types for all database operations and add explicit return types to all functions.

 ---